 Atlético Madrid emerged in the 2010’s as a genuine European superpower under the guidance of Diego Simeone.
-It was a decade in which they won every major competition they competed in besides the Champions League, despite two agonising near misses.
-They also moved from their historic old home on the banks of the Manzanares to a shiny new stadium on the outskirts of the city but so far have done a pretty good job of recreating that special Vicente Calderon atmosphere at their new ground.
+It was a decade in which they won every major competition they competed in besides the Champions League, despite two agonising near misses in Finals against none other than their fierce city rivals.
+They also moved from their historic old home on the banks of the Rio Manzanares to a shiny new stadium on the outskirts of the city but so far have done a pretty good job of recreating that special Vicente Calderon atmosphere at their new ground.

 How to buy tickets for Atlético Madrid matches:

 Given the stadium can take up to an hour to reach from the centre of Madrid, you’re better off buying tickets online via the official Atleti website to avoid a wasted journey, not to mention a long queue.

 Ticket prices are typically marginally cheaper than those at the Bernabéu with prices starting in the region of €30-40 for league games and more for Champions League matches or league games against Barcelona or Real Madrid.
 They do also sometimes run promos for certain games when tickets can be slashed to as low as €20.